-“MES is a specialist class of production-oriented software that manages, monitors, and synchronizes the execution of real-time, physical processes involved in transforming raw materials into intermediate and/or finished goods.”
+"Manufacturing execution systems (MESs) are a class of software that manage, monitor, and synchronize the execution of real-time, physical processes involved in transforming raw materials into intermediate and/or finished goods.

 Despite their differences, all MES share a number of core features.
 Some MES do certain areas better than others, but they are all expected to have at least some of the following “modules”:

 MES Core Functions

 - Process Execution Management

 - Quality Management

 However, no two factories are alike.
 Needs vary from industry to industry and according to the type of manufacturing operations.
 Batch manufacturing operates quite differently than discrete manufacturing and so on.